Isuzu Bellett Stories

 Road testing the Isuzu Bellett 1600GTR

 When Paul Frere first came to Japan, he said that his favorite of all the Japanese cars he test drove was the Bellett 1600GT, which had been tuned to be low and stiff.
 He also suggested that the Bellett GTX, which was active in touring car racing with a twin-cam engine from the 117 Coupe, should be made commercially available.
-The manufacturer seemed interested in this idea, and almost immediately, the car was released under the name 1600GTR (Tokyo price, 1.16 million yen).
+The manufacturer seemed interested in this idea as well, and almost immediately, the car was released under the name 1600GTR (Tokyo price, 1.16 million yen).
 The general outline of the GTR, compared to the GT, is that its suspension has been lowered and stiffened to a standard similar to that of Isuzu’s existing Stage I sports kit (for gymkhana), radial tires have been fitted, and it is equipped with the same DOHC four-cylinder engine as the 117 Coupe.

 Isuzu Bellett 1600GTR (1971)